ITU-BDSA-GROUP12/Chirp/docs/report.md

 ## Architecture of deployed application

-In this section, we will delve into the overall architecture of _Chirp!_ as a deployed web application.\ref{ArchitectureDeployment} shows the structure of the architecture.
+In this section, we will delve into the overall architecture of _Chirp!_ as a deployed web application.
+Figure \ref{ArchitectureDeployment} shows the structure of the architecture.
 Our application is hosted on the cloud-based Microsoft Azure platform.
 The code is accessible through an Azure service called 'Azure Web Service.'
 A client can make an HTTP request to our web application, and the response will return an instance of _Chirp!_ on their computer.
 We utilize two additional Azure services: Azure SQL Server and Azure Active Directory Business to Consumer (Azure AD B2C).

 Azure SQL Server is employed to host our database by providing a connection string to the web service, which connects to our EF Core implementation.
 Azure AD B2C is used to authenticate users of Chirp! through a SignUpSignIn user flow.
 This flow redirects a login or signup request to GitHub, our chosen Identity provider.
 GitHub returns an access token when a user logs in.